Working Memory: A teacher's guide

 Sensory Memory

 Once information has been deemed important enough to enter our short-term memory, executive processes take over to help us retain and manipulate that information.
-These processes include attention, rehearsal, and organization.
+These processes include attention, rehearsal, and organisation.

 Attention allows us to focus on the information we need to remember, while rehearsal helps us repeat the information to ourselves to strengthen its retention.

-Organization involves categorizing and grouping information to make it easier to remember and recall later on.
+organisation involves categorising and grouping information to make it easier to remember and recall later on.
 Without these executive processes, our working memory would not be able to function effectively.

 Short-Term Memory